Careers360 Logo

 Carbonyl Group

 Aldehydes, ketones, carboxylic acids, and their derivatives are organic compounds with the carbonyl group (CO) as the functional group.
 These are referred to as carbonyl compounds together.
 The carbonyl group's oxygen atom is significantly more electronegative than the carbon atom.
-As a result, the oxygen atom attracts the electron cloud of the -bond towards itself, resulting in an unsymmetrical -electron cloud of >C = O. As a result, carbonyl carbon has a positive charge while carbonyl oxygen has a negative charge.
-Thus the carbonyl group is polar.
-In aldehydes one hydrogen and an alkyl/aryl group is attached to carbonyl group.
-But in ketone two alkyl/aryl groups are attached to carbonyl group.
+As a result, the oxygen atom attracts the electron cloud of the - bond towards itself, resulting in an unsymmetrical electron cloud of >C = O. As a result, carbonyl carbon has a positive charge while carbonyl oxygen has a negative charge.
+Thus, the carbonyl group is polar.
+In aldehydes, one hydrogen and an alkyl/aryl group are attached to carbonyl group.
+But in ketone, two alkyl/aryl groups are attached to the carbonyl group.

 Preparation of Aldehydes

-According to CBSE Class 12 Chemistry chapter 12 notes, preparation of aldehydes is given by:
+According to CBSE Class 12 Chemistry chapter 12 notes, the preparation of aldehydes is given by:

 • By oxidation of alcohols